|

 Kamusta?
 Ni hao?

-and adopted societies.
-While growing up in Manila, I was aware that I was fairer and had smaller eyes
+native and adopted societies.
+While growing up in Manila, I was aware that I was fairer and had smaller

 in the 1990s and now in Singapore, has